SlicerMorph/S_2020/Day_1/MorphoSourceImport/MorphoSourceImport.md

 ## MorphoSourceImport
 This SlicerMorph specific module provides one-click access to the 3D models that are distributed publicly by MorphoSource.
 You can find the list of all models in public domain in this [Google Sheet by Morphosource and oVert project](https://docs.google.com/spreadsheets/d/1fhdVv2JwvUJAC4dvSgKZi2pwSl7dPGaB-ksYsB64k4U/edit#gid=0).
 As of summer 2020, there are over 20,000 specimens.

+** NOTE: MorphoSourceImport is currently not functional due to changes MorphoSource API after 2.0 Beta is introduced in early 2021.
+We will update this module once MorphoSource team finalize their API changes.

 To access these specimens, you will still need an email address registered by MorphoSource.
 The module is fairly trivial to use:

 1. Enter your username and password for your MorphoSource account (HINT. open the python console to receive confirmation about successul login).